csommerl/js120/lesson1/lesson1_notes.md

 Three steps to making an object-oriented program:

 1. Write a description of the problem.
-2. Identify important nouns & verbs.
+2. Identify *important* nouns & verbs in the description.
-3. Organize nouns & verbs.
+3. Organize the nouns & verbs in relation to one another.
    - Nouns are (types of) objects.
    - Verbs are behaviors.

+This approach involves making tradeoffs.

 An **engine** is what coordinates the objects & their control flow, i.e., it is where the procedural programming goes.